M-Moshi/UNLV-NPM-Candida-auris/whole_genome_sequencing/README.md

 # WGS Analysis using `CDCgov/mycosnp-nf`

 This directory contains instructions and assets for performing whole genome SNP analysis using the `CDCgov/mycosnp-nf` Nextflow pipeline.
+See [CDCgov/mycosnp-nf](https://github.com/CDCgov/mycosnp-nf) for more information.

 ## Prerequisites

-1.  **Environment Setup:** Ensure you have completed the main environment setup described in the root `README.md`, including activating the `cauris-publication` conda environment.
+1.  **Environment Setup:** Ensure you have completed the main environment setup described in the root `README.md`, including activating the `npm-candida` conda environment.
-2.  **SnpEff Database:** Ensure you have successfully built the custom SnpEff database by following the instructions in `reference_genomes/README.md`.
+2.  **(Optional) SnpEff Database:** Ensure you have successfully built the custom SnpEff database by following the instructions in `reference_genomes/README.md`.

 ## Input File: Samplesheet